-- 5 2004, 2014) implying cessation of orogenic-scale extension by the time of their emplacement.
-Formation of the S-C' fabric, revealed by the seismic data, must have been already accomplished before the AMCG magmatism.
+emplacement.
+The formation of the S-C' fabric, revealed by the seismic data, must have already been accomplished before the AMCG magmatism.
 Furthermore, seismic-scale deformational features are not imaged within the plutons (Figs. 7-9).
-However, some possible contacts of the AMCG bodies coincide with zones of increased crustal reflectivity suggesting that reactivation of inherited shear zones may have provided conduits for emplacement of magma.
-Consequently, we propose that delamination of over-thickened Svecofenian - 10 lithosphere may have accounted for underplating of gabbroic magma that fractionated into the AMCG plutons in NE Poland, following classical models of AMCG magmatism.
-See McLelland et al. (2010) for review.
-The gabbroic parental magma yielded anorthositic derivatives subsequently ascending into the middle to upper crust together with granitoids derived by crustal anatexis (e.g., McLelland et al., 2010).
-Increased mantle reflectivity in the vicinity of the AMCG bodies may signify fragments of delaminated lower crustal material.
-Sub-Moho reflectivity was also observed along the POLONAISE'97 P4 - 15 profile between P3 and P5 profiles (Grad et al., 2002).
-The exact shape of a lower/middle crustal gabbroic body and its position with respect to the inferred subcrop of the MC AMCG rocks is likely controlled by the interplay between the magmatism and the structure developed during the Palaeoproterozoic collisional and post-collisional deformations - a mechanism suggested for the Korosten Pluton by Bogdanova et al. (2004).
-Bright lower crustal reflectors and their complex shape (with some truncations) observed in the vicinity of the AMCG suite along lines 1200 and 5400 seems to support such - 20 an idea.
-We have to point out, that the interpreted shapes of the AMCG bodies in Figures 7-9 are only tentative and rely on coincidence of three evidences: (1) presence of mostly transparent crust in seismic sections, (2) occurrence of the AMCG suite outcrops at the top of the basement (after Krzemińska et al., 2017), and (3) concurrence of magnetic highs (Figs 3, 7-9) due to elevated magnetic susceptibility of the AMCG rocks. - An interesting reflector (marked SI in Fig. 8) is observed along line 5400 for more than 60 km between CDPs 5000-10000 at 25 a depth of ~7-9 km.
-It was also visible in the original ION Geophysical time/depth imaging, as well as in the industry seismic data from this area (P. Krzywiec, pers. comm.).
+However, some possible contacts of the AMCG bodies coincide with zones of increased crustal reflectivity, suggesting that reactivation of inherited shear zones may have provided conduits for the emplacement of magma.
+Consequently, we propose that delamination of over-thickened Svekofennian lithosphere may have accounted for underplating of gabbroic magma that fractionated into the AMCG plutons in NE Poland, following classical models of AMCG magmatism.
+See McLelland et al. (2010) for a review.
+The gabbroic parental magma yielded anorthositic derivatives subsequently ascending into the middle to upper crust together with granitoids derived by crustal anatexis (e.g. McLelland et al., 2010).
+Increased mantle reflectivity in the vicinity of the AMCG bodies may signify fragments of delaminated lower-crustal material.
+Sub-Moho reflectivity was also observed along the POLONAISE'97 P4 profile between the P3 and P5 profiles (Grad et al., 2002).
+The exact shape of a lower- to mid-crustal gabbroic body and its position with respect to the inferred subcrop of the MC AMCG rocks is likely controlled by the interplay between the magmatism and the structure developed during the Paleoproterozoic collisional and post-collisional deformations - a mechanism suggested for the Korosten Pluton by Bogdanova et al. (2004).
+Bright lower-crustal reflectors and their complex shape (with some truncations) observed in the vicinity of the AMCG suite along lines 1200 and 5400 seem to support such an idea.
+We have to point out that the interpreted shapes of the AMCG bodies in Figs. 7-9 are only tentative and rely on three pieces of evidence: (1) the presence of mostly transparent crust in seismic sections, (2) the occurrence of AMCG suite outcrops at the top of the basement (after Krzemińska et al., 2017), and (3) the concurrence of magnetic highs (Figs. 3, 7-9) due to the elevated magnetic susceptibility of AMCG rocks.

+An interesting reflector (marked SI in Fig. 8) is observed along line 5400 for more than 60 km between CDPs 5000 and 10000 at a depth of \sim 7-9 km.
+It was also visible in the original ION Geophysical time-depth imaging, as well as in the industry seismic data from this area (Piotr Krzywiec, personal communication, 2019).
 It is offset with respect to the magnetic high crossed by line 5400 (Fig. 3).
-The S reflector can be tentatively linked with the AMCG intrusion, representing a sill (or top of the layered intrusion) fed by the mafic dykes as in the Shumlyanskyy's et al. (2017) model for the Korosten Pluton in Ukraine.
+The S reflector can be tentatively linked with the AMCG intrusion, representing a sill (or top of the layered intrusion) fed by the mafic dykes as in the Shumlyanskyy et al. (2017) model for the Korosten Pluton in Ukraine.
 An alternative explanation invokes a much younger magmatic event.
-Since the lower Carboniferous syenite intrusion of the - 30 Olsztyn Massif (Fig. 2) is less than 100 km to the SE of line 5400, the SI-reflector (and associated deeper subhorizontal reflectors) can be alternatively interpreted as intrusions of this age.
-Such an explanation of the SI-reflector origin is also supported by the fact that the lower Carboniferous sills were drilled offshore Lithuania (Motuza et al., 2015).
-The BABEL seismic profiles in the Baltic Sea imaged several dipping sub-Moho reflectors projecting into the
+Since the lower Carboniferous syenite intrusion of the Olsztyn Massif (Fig. 2) is less than 100 km to the SE of line 5400, the SI reflector (and associated deeper subhorizontal reflectors) can be alternatively interpreted as intrusions of this age.
+Such an explanation for